Huotes/CommitMaker/README.md

 Chuck Norris does not code in cycles, he codes in strikes.

 If at first you don’t succeed; call it version 1.0.

+A handicapped parking sign does not signify that this spot is for handicapped people.
+It is actually in fact a warning, that the spot belongs to Chuck Norris and that you will be handicapped if you park there.